 - Key exchange

-- Parking requirements
+- Parking Fees

-What is the Cancellation Policy?
+What's the Cancellation Policy?

-Congratulations on reserving your rental home!
-You're on the way to a fantastic vacation!
+Congratulations on booking your rental!
+You're on your way to a fantastic vacation!

 During your Stay

 - Ask a local.
-Local people can frequently point you in the right direction.
+Local people may point you in the right direction.